Here’s how to run a security check on your Mac

 6. Clear your browsing history

 Your browsing history holds lots of private information about you, which could be attractive to hackers.
 Be sure to protect your privacy by removing your online and offline traces.
-You could use the app I mentioned earlier in the article, CleanMyMac X, to do this for you.
+You could use the app I mentioned earlier in the article, CleanMyMac, to do this for you.
 It has a great Privacy module that instantly removes your browsing traces, history, and autofill form information.

 Here's how to protect your data privacy:

-CleanMyMac X - Safari in Privacy module
+CleanMyMac - Safari in Protection Manager

 • Launch the app, then select Privacy from the sidebar.